datartathon/gitting-started/README.md

 It's time to create your first commit!

-Run the command git commit -m "Your message about the commit"
+Run the command `git commit -m "Your message about the commit"` to commit your changes to the repo.

 ```
-mnelson:myproject mnelson$ git commit -m "This is my first commit!"
+# arogya @ DESKTOP-U99TER7 in ~/projects/sample-git-project on git:master x [7:43:59] C:130 $ git commit -m "First commit FTW"
-[master (root-commit) b345d9a] This is my first commit!
+[master (root-commit) d640917] First commit FTW
- 1 file changed, 1 insertion(+)
+ 1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 mnelson.txt
+ create mode 100644 example-file.txt
 ```

-The message at the end of the commit should be something related to what the commit contains - maybe it's a new feature, maybe it's a bug fix, maybe it's just fixing a typo.
+It is good practice to make sure that the message at the end of the commit is related to what the commit contains - maybe it's a new feature, maybe it's a bug fix, maybe it's just fixing a typo.
 Don't put a message like "asdfadsf" or "foobar".
-That makes the other people who see your commit sad.
-Very, very, sad.
+You'll have a hard time tracking your changes if the project evolves to a giant monster of a codebase.

 ### Step 4: Creating a `branch`